sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/install-sensu.md

 ### 4. Open the web UI

-The web UI provides a unified view of your monitoring events and user-friendly tools to reduce alert fatigue.
+The web UI provides a unified view of your observability events and user-friendly tools to reduce alert fatigue.
 After starting the Sensu backend, open the web UI by visiting http://localhost:3000.
 You may need to replace `localhost` with the hostname or IP address where the Sensu backend is running.